-Take Two Cognitive Steps to Reach the Right Answer
+Internal Medicine Board Questions: Two Cognitive Steps to Reach the Right Answer

 For the purposes of the test, you are not expected to know the complete range of steps and options progressing into the patient’s future, but the exam will challenge you to infer the best next step in the context of the given scenario.
 As you prepare for boards, training your mind to make this second cognitive step will help you focus on what the question is asking.

 Focus on Resource Utilization and Relevance in Today’s Internal Medicine Board Exam